-Sun, rain, and foot traffic all work together to damage the surface of your deck.
-But, not all deck lumber degrades at the same rate.
-Some boards will show wear and tear early on, while others fare better over time.
+Sun, rain, and foot traffic all work together to damage the deck boards of your deck.
+But, not all decking degrades at the same rate.
+Inevitably, some boards will show wear and tear early on, while others fare better over time.

 This article will show you how to identify problematic boards on your deck, then easily remove and replace them without harming the surrounding lumber.
 (I’ve included a short video tutorial as well.)